The New Adventures of Gilligan: Home media

 The premiere episode of The New Adventures of Gilligan, "Off Limits", was released as part of Warner Home Video's Saturday Morning Cartoons – 1970s Volume 2 on October 27, 2009.
 The complete series was originally scheduled to be released on DVD in the spring of 2011, but was pushed back.

 On April 26, 2016, The New Adventures of Gilligan: The Complete Series was released on DVD in region 1 as part of the Warner Archive Collection.
-This is a manufacture-on-demand release, available exclusively through Warner's online store.
+This was a manufacture-on-demand release, available exclusively through Warner's online store.
+The DVD set has since been made available via Amazon.

 The series is also available at the iTunes Store.